Amanrai2004/eng_scrap/README.md

 # scraper engine
-In this project we are fetch a comment, ratings, customer name and date, from flipkart web page by using flask
+In this project we are fetch a comment, ratings, customer name and date, from flipkart web page by using beutifull soup

 ## Acknowledgements